 The Live Version

-Beginning on January seventh, the live version of the podcast will be produced in partnership with the American Council of the Blind’s (ACB) Community team and will air on ACB Community at two Eastern on the first and third Saturday of each month.
+The live version of the podcast is produced in partnership with the American Council of the Blind’s (ACB) Community team and will air on ACB Community at two Eastern on the first and third Saturday of each month.
 The live version will always be on ACB Media five.
 You can listen through the above link or you can tellAlexa to “ask ACB Media to play five.”

-The live version will contain the prerecorded presentation, which will be exactly the same as what will go out through the podcast services, and will offer the chance for people participating in Zoom and/or Clubhouse to ask questions.
+The live version will contain the prerecorded presentation, if there is one.
+Listeners to the live version in Zoom and Clubhouse will have the opportunity to ask questions and provide feedback.
 Periodically, ACB Media will rebroadcast the live episodes, but there is no set schedule for the rebroadcasts.

 The information presented in any of the Demand Our Access podcast episodes, on the Demand Our Access website, or otherwise shared in conjunction with or through association with the Demand Our Access project is expressly not individual legal advice.
 Applying the law depends on the circumstances and events that comprise every situation.
 Since legal advice is fact-specific, nothing about the Demand Our Access project can provide an individual, a group of individuals, or any organization legal advice.